The Advanced Information

 Study the whole course

-If a topic is not on any of the lists or even if it is on the ‘out’ list, it does not mean you can ignore it.
+If a topic is on the ‘out’ list, it does not mean you can ignore it.
 Every topic on the specification may be relevant to the answer of some question or the focus of a question with a smaller number of marks.
-Our general advice is to complete all lessons but to keep this list of topics close to hand during the revision process and make sure you are particularly well prepared to answer questions on the 6 or 7 topics that are expected to appear on each paper.
+Our general advice is to complete all lessons but to keep this list of topics close to hand during the revision process and make sure you are particularly well prepared to answer questions on the 4 or 7 topics that are expected to appear on each paper.

 - If a topic is not on the list, it does not mean you can ignore it